Noise Sensitivity of the Minimum Spanning Tree of the Complete Graph: Proof of Theorem

 Let $S$ denote the number of distinct simple cycles in $C_j(\bbGne)$, $R$ the length of the shortest cycle in $C_j(\bbGne)$ (or $R=\infty$ if the component is acyclic), and let $\gamma$ be a cycle in $C_j(\bbGne)$.
 Conditioned on $\bbGne$ and $\bbJ$, the probability that the heaviest edge of $\gamma$ (in each of the weights) belongs to $\bbJ$ is bounded from above by $|\bbJ|/{R}$, since $|\gamma|$ is bounded from below by $R$.
 Hence, by taking the union bound over all the cycles in the component and the two edge weights we find that $\bbP(B_j~|~\bbGne,\bbJ) \leq 2 \cdot S \cdot |\bbJ|/R.$ Therefore, for every $\omega > 0$, the probability of $B_j$ conditioned on the event $C$ that $|\bbJ|< \omega \varepsilon^{-1},~S< \omega,$ and $R > n^{1/3}\omega^{-1}$, is bounded by

 Consequently,

 Suppose that $\omega=\omega(n)\to\infty$ as $n\to\infty$.
-Lemma \ref{lem:com_core} asserts that the expected size of $\bbJ$ is at most $\varepsilon^{-1}$.
-As a result, the first term in \eqref{eq:Bj} is negligible by Markov's inequality.
+Lemma \ref{lem:com_core} asserts that first term in \eqref{eq:Bj} is negligible.
 In addition, the second and third terms are also negligible by known results on critical random graphs.
 Namely, $S$ converges in distribution to an almost-surely finite limit by~\cite{Luczak1994,Aldous1995}, and the fact that $n^{-1/3}\omega R$ almost surely diverges follows from \cite{Addario-Berry2010} for unicyclic components, and from \cite{Luczak1994} for complex components (components with more than one cycle).
 Choosing $\omega=\omega(n)$ such that $\omega\to \infty$ and $\omega^3 / (\varepsilon n^{1/3})\to 0$ as $n\to\infty$ results in $\bbP(B_j)\to 0$, for every $j\geq 1$.